Return on Equity (ROE)

 Effect of Debt on Return on Equity

 Debt or leverage can skew a company’s return on equity.
 Debt exaggerates the ROE down in bad economic climates and up in good economic climates.
 Let us understand this with an example of two companies under two different profitability scenarios.
+Access the free download to practice calculating return on equity.

 Debt Exaggerates ROE Up